 What’s not good about a soft floor camper trailer?

 There’s no free lunch.
 You can’t have a super cheap camper trailer with lots of storage that has no drawbacks.
 There are downsides of having even the best soft floor camper trailer, and I’ll cover these below:

 A long setup time is almost always associated with a soft floor.
 Any other type of camper trailer is going to be quick.
 To set ours up from being hooked onto the car to unhooked, kitchen open, gas connected and burner operational, stabiliser legs down, chairs out, tent unfolded and bed ready takes about 30 – 40 minutes.

 Some hard floor campers can be ready in 5.
 If you are moving regularly, setting a soft floor camper up every day does get tedious.
-We have come from an Oztent (30 second tent) and portable table/burner etc which we could probably set up in 30 minutes, so the difference is negligibly.
+We have come from an Oztent to a camper trailer (30 second tent) and portable table/burner etc which we could probably set up in 30 minutes, so the difference is negligibly.
 It takes a long time to get mattresses out, unroll them, unpack sleeping bags and move gear into a tent.
 Food for thought.

 The big difference between the Oztent setup for us and the camper trailer is the setup difficulty.
 Our Oztent was easy to set up, and asides from being hard to lift onto the roof racks, was super straight forward.